Tasting at Chateau Gaby with Kids….Not a disaster!

 So our strategy was to set up a tour in advance with the help of the amazing Renee at the family-friendly B&B Chateau Julie where we were staying.
 We gave them fair warning that children would be there and we went for a morning tour hoping it would be less crowded.
 We were in luck – the only ones there.
 This was early April, so a shoulder season and nice and quiet in the area in general.

 A lovely lady showed us the grapevines and explained the winery’s philosophy, growing climate, and type of grapes.
+We also saw some huge whole wine barrels!
+I’d never seen any so big before!
 We learned about their use of a natural approach, using organic fertilizers.
 And learned how global warming might be changing the alcohol content %s of the vignobles wines.
 And while we listened we gazed out in wonder.
 What a view there looking out over the Dordogne river valley!
 She then took us through a tour of the production area and barrel room, explaining the production process in depth.

 Then into the tasting room we went.
 The kids were properly set up with kindles and coloring books, leaving us free for a moment to taste some amazing wines from a world-famous wine growing region.